cx-language/cx/docs/spec.md

 The `defer` statement has the following syntax:

-> _defer-statement_ → `defer` _expression_ `;`<br>
+> _defer-statement_ → `defer` _block_<br>

-The _expression_ will be evaluated when leaving the scope where the _defer-statement_ is located.
-Multiple deferred expressions are evaluated in the reverse of the order they were declared in.
+The _block_ will be executed when leaving the scope where the _defer-statement_ is located.
+Multiple deferred blocks are executed in the reverse of the order they were declared in.
+Return statements are disallowed inside the defer block.

-???: Allow increment/decrement statements and assignments in `defer` body?

 ## Expressions